SHURKEAN/SHURKEAN/README.md

-# 💫 Hi I'am Ilham Gafarov
+# 💫 Hi I'm Ilham Gafarov
 I am a third-year student at the University of Debrecen, passionate about learning and growing in the evolving field of technology.
 With strong English proficiency, demonstrated by an advanced-level language certification, I am confident in my ability to communicate effectively in diverse and professional environments.<br>